peeraponw/agent_benchmark/.ai/discovered_during_work.md

 **Date**: 2024-12-19
-**Phase**: 1.2a - Evaluation Framework Development (Revision Implementation) **Status**: 🔄 ACTIVE - Processing new discoveries from revision requirements
+**Phase**: 1.2a - Evaluation Framework Development (Revision Implementation) **Status**: ✅ COMPLETED - All items processed and moved to appropriate tasks

 ## New Discoveries During Task 002 Revision